CommonJS Module Resolution

 "module": "./dist/esm/index.js"

-Node ignores "module" completely.
-Webpack, Rollup, and esbuild read it when they're bundling for browser or ESM targets.
+}Node ignores "module" completely.
+Webpack, Rollup, and esbuild may read it when bundling for browser or ESM targets.
 Node only looks at "main" and "exports".
-If you're writing a package that targets both Node and bundlers, you want "exports" with conditional entries - it covers all cases in a single field.
+If you are writing a package for both Node and bundlers, conditional "exports" gives Node a standard map, and modern bundlers understand it too.

-package.json "exports" field
+package.json "exports" Field

 {